MrSaighnal/ORSO/README.md

 # ORSO
-ORSO (Osint Reconnaisance Subdomain Obtainer) is a OSINT tool to discover subdomains of a target.
+ORSO (Osint Reconnaissance Subdomain Obtainer) is a OSINT tool to discover subdomains of a target.

-It performs passive scan mixed to web scraping to obtain the information.
+It performs a passive scan mixed to web scraping in order to obtain the information.